atmesh-pandey/atmesh-pandey/Readme.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp; I'm a Full stack developer, working on web development project using the React.js & Node.js. \
-💻 &nbsp;I'm currently creating multiple project in  repo.\
+💻 &nbsp;I'm currently creating multiple project in Repository, Please watch my repo & contribute them.\
 🎓&nbsp;I graduated form Corporate Institute of Science and Technology, Bhopal (B.Tech, Computer Science and Engineering, Batch of 2022).\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Homomorphic Encryption, and Computer Vision.\
-✍️ &nbsp;In my free time, I play Video games, Chess and pursue writing as my hobbies.\
+✍️ &nbsp;In my free time, I play Video games, Gardening, Chess and pursue writing as my hobbies.\
 💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!\
 ✉️ &nbsp;You can email me at atmesh2020@gmail.com.
 I'll try to respond as soon as possible!\
 📄 &nbsp;You can check my <!--[Resume](https://drive.google.com/file/d/1CqJoOAelUgnIOMNHqZAlMxR0F3nRoJuo/view?usp=sharing)--> for more details about work experience.